AemikaChow/DATASOURCE/README.md

 :cherries: **RTW 2018**

-(1)	augment the dataset of **4,157** images by a factor 5 by jittering images with random scaling and translations.
+(1)	Augment the dataset of **4,157** images by a factor 5 by jittering images with random scaling and translations.
 (2)	7 categories: jackets, coats, shirts, tops, t-shirts, dresses and pullovers.
 (3)	7 print: plain(uniform), plain(tiled?), striped, animal print(animal skin), dotted, graphic print(print and graphical pattern).